Troughy/StaffChat/README.md

 Download the newest version of Apache Maven from [here](https://maven.apache.org/download.cgi).
 Instructions can be found [here](https://maven.apache.org/install.html).
 This project uses the Azul Zulu JDK 17.0.4, which is based on OpenJDK.
 Download from [here](https://www.azul.com/downloads/?version=java-17-lts&package=jdk).
 Finally, run `mvn package` in the project's directory.
 This will create the `StaffChat-X.X.jar` file in the `target` folder.

+1.19+ - Check out [No Chat Reports](https://www.curseforge.com/minecraft/mc-mods/no-chat-reports).
+It also removes the warning you get when you escape the prefix (with \).